Reserved political positions in India: Women

 Between 1957 and 2019, before the abrogation of Article 370 and 35A of the Constitution of India, the former 89-member Jammu and Kashmir Legislative Assembly had 2 seats reserved for the nominated women members.
+But after the passing of Women's Reservation Bill, 2023 it became 33%.
+Additionally, the Lieutenant Governor may nominate two representatives of Kashmiri migrant families to the assembly, one of which is reserved for woman.

 Sangha and Bhutia-Lepcha seats in Sikkim

 Sikkim was merged with India in 1975.
 The 32-member Sikkim Legislative Assembly has one seat reserved for a Buddhist Sangha member.
 Only Buddhist monks and nuns belonging to the 111 registered Buddhist monasteries are eligible to vote and stand for this seat.
 Additionally, 12 seats in the Sikkim Legislative Assembly are reserved for the Bhutia-Lepcha ethnic people.

 Other reserved seats

 Some seats, rather than being reserved for specific groups, are chosen by other branches of the government.

 Union government's nominees to the Puducherry Legislative Assembly

 In the 33-member Puducherry Legislative Assembly, 3 members are nominated by the Union government of India.

 Governor's nominees to the State Legislative Councils

 A Governor can nominate up to 1/6 of the total number of members in a State Legislative council, the upper house of the state legislature in 6 states, Andhra Pradesh, Bihar, Karnataka, Maharashtra, Telangana and Uttar Pradesh.
 These members are experts in the fields of art, science, literature and social service.